Gigi Hadid Reveals Her Perfect Date Night With Zayn Malik?

-Gigi Hadid talked about her perfect date nightwith musician Zayn Malik during her interview in the latest British Vogue.
+Gigi Hadid talked about her perfect date night with musician Zayn Malik during her interview in the latest British Vogue.
 The two have dated on and off since November 2015.
-Despite being apart they manage to keep their relationship afloat.
+Despite being apart, they manage to keep their relationship afloat.

-The model landed her second cover for the latest copy of British Vogue alongside her younger brother who is also a model, Anwar Hadid.
+The model landed her second cover for the latest copy of British Vogue alongside her younger brother, who is also a model, Anwar Hadid.

 The two posed for Mario Testino in a high fashion photo shoot for the March issue.
 She wore a striking cream dress while her brother wore a double denim look that resembled something out of a 50s Hollywood film.